Dean’s Leadership Council

 Hannah Frye is the Senior Policy Advisor at the Massachusetts Institute of Technology’s Washington Office, covering biomedical and biotechnology federal policy issues for the institute.
 In addition, Dr. Frye coordinates the MIT Washington Office’s relationships with student and alumni science policy groups.
 Dr. Frye earned her Bachelor of Science from Missouri S&T in chemistry with a biochemistry emphasis along with a minor in biological sciences in 2015, and her doctoral degree in neuroscience from Washington University in St. Louis in 2021.
 While a student at Missouri S&T, she was a leader in the International Genetically Engineered Machines (iGEM) design team and in the campus residential life community.
 After defending her thesis at WashU, Dr. Frye joined the California Council of Science and Technology science policy fellowship, where she was placed in the California State Senate Committee on Business, Professions, and Economic Development to assist the State Senate in analyzing bills related to clinical laboratories, healthcare professional licensing, cannabis law, and economic development initiatives.
 In addition to her work for MIT, Dr. Frye also serves as Director of Programs and Events for the Journal of Science Policy and Governance and is an active volunteer with the Edgewood Community Farm in her local neighborhood.
 She lives in Washington, DC with her husband, Nathaniel Franklin (Missouri S&T ME’16) and cat, Felicette (named after the first cat in space).

-Dr. Paula Lutz
+Dr. Paula Lutz, Member-at-Large

 Chem’76, Professor and Academic Administrator, Retired